 By paying attention to the signs listed above, you will avoid this occurrence altogether and save your normal training routine as well as your testing performance.

-Exceeding this RPE threshold not only pushes the acid levels too high, it heavily drains the nervous and the endocrine systems.
+Exceeding this RPE threshold not only pushes the acid levels too high; it heavily drains the nervous and the endocrine systems.

 Before you scoff at these "sissy" recommendations, consider Kozhurkin's own pull-up numbers.
 He competes in a uniquely Russian sport called the "winter polyathlon."

 Pull-ups are added to the traditional biathlon of cross-country skiing and rifle marksmanship.
-The pull-ups must be strict (no kipping) and done within a 4-minute time limit without letting go of the bar.
+The pull-ups must be strict (no kipping) and done within a four-minute time limit without letting go of the bar.
 You may not shake out your pumped forearm while hanging on one arm like a rock climber.
 Kozhurkin has done 60.

-This is helpful with sprint training for the tactical athlete over age 40 as well.
 The Five Stop Signs guidelines from StrongFirst are an excellent way that all athletes can engage more internal awareness of every rep and set into their training, whether training for strength or strength-endurance.